-One major challenge in the control of the NASS is the wanted robustness to a change of payload mass; therefore, it is necessary to understand how the dynamics of the nano-hexapod changes with a change in payload mass.
+As one major challenge in the control of the NASS is the wanted robustness to change of payload mass, it is necessary to understand how the dynamics of the nano-hexapod changes with a change of payload mass.

-To study how the dynamics changes with the payload mass, up to three "cylindrical masses" of 13 kg each can be added for a total of $\approx 40 kg$.
+In order to study this change of dynamics with the payload mass, up to three "cylindrical masses" of 13 kg each can be added for a total of $\approx 40 kg$.
 These three cylindrical masses on top of the nano-hexapod are shown in Figure 3.7.

+The identified dynamics are then saved for further use.
 The obtained frequency response functions from actuator signal u_i to the associated encoder d{ei} for the four payload conditions (no mass, 13kg, 26kg and 39kg) are shown in Figure 3.8a.
-As expected, the frequency of the suspension modes decreased with increasing payload mass.
-The low frequency gain does not change because it is linked to the stiffness property of the nano-hexapod and not to its mass property.
+As expected, the frequency of the suspension modes are decreasing with an increase of the payload mass.
+The low frequency gain does not change as it is linked to the stiffness property of the nano-hexapod, and not to its mass property.

-The frequencies of the two flexible modes of the top plate first decreased significantly when the first mass was added (from $\approx 700 \, Hz$ to $\approx 400 \, Hz$).
-This is because the added mass is composed of two half cylinders that are not fixed together.
-Therefore, it adds a lot of mass to the top plate without increasing stiffness in one direction.
-When more than one "mass layer" is added, the half cylinders are added at some angles such that rigidity is added in all directions (see how the three mass "layers" are positioned in Figure 3.7).
-In this case, the frequency of these flexible modes is increased.
-In practice, the payload should be one solid body, and no decrease in the frequency of this flexible mode should be observed.
-The apparent amplitude of the flexible mode of the strut at 237Hz becomes smaller as the payload mass increased.
+The frequencies of the two flexible modes of the top plate are first decreased a lot when the first mass is added (from $\approx 700 \, Hz$ to $\approx 400 \, Hz$).
+This is due to the fact that the added mass is composed of two half cylinders which are not fixed together.
+It therefore adds a lot of mass to the top plate without adding stiffness in one direction.
+When more than one "mass layer" is added, the half cylinders are added with some angles such that rigidity are added in all directions (see how the three mass "layers"

+Figure 3.7: Picture of the nano-hexapod with the added three cylindrical masses for a total of $\approx 40 \, kg$ are positioned in Figure 3.7).
+In that case, the frequency of these flexible modes are increased.
+In practice, the payload should be one solid body, and no decrease of the frequency of this flexible mode should be observed.
+The apparent amplitude of the flexible mode of the strut at 237Hz becomes smaller as the payload mass is increased.